 Hospitals, healthcare providers, and laboratories track COVID-19 cases and report COVID-19 case information to public health departments, which report detailed data to the CDC.
 The CDC makes this data publicly available and reports national COVID-19 data to the World Health Organization, as required under international health regulations.
 Accurately tracking the spread of COVID-19 helps federal, state, and local decision-makers allocate critical emergency response funding and develop public health guidance.

-COVID-19 remains a serious threat to public health, and there is no evidence that the reported number of COVID-19 deaths has been inflated.
-The CDC has tracked and reported COVID-19 fatalities from the start of the pandemic, with detailed data from the local and state level that originates with each individual death certificate.
-In fact, experts agree that the number of COVID deaths are probably undercounted because not everyone with COVID will have been tested and diagnosed.
+COVID-19 remains a serious threat to public health, and there is evidence to support the current case count.
+In fact, experts agree that the number of COVID cases and deaths are probably undercounted because not everyone with COVID will have been tested and diagnosed.

-The CDC’s report also gives a detailed account of something we’ve known since the beginning of the pandemic – having pre-existing conditions like diabetes, heart disease, or obesity greatly increases a person’s risk for life-threatening consequences from the infection.
-We also know that COVID-19 deaths can be caused by related complications, such as pneumonia or respiratory distress.
-The high rate of chronic illness in the U.S. (6 in 10 adults have a chronic disease) has contributed to the high number of COVID-19 deaths, but it is important to remember that even people with pre-existing conditions may have lived years longer if they had not been infected with COVID-19.
-For that reason, the cause of these deaths is COVID-19.
+The CDC’s data report also helps scientists and medical experts evaluate trends to identity groups most at risk.
+For example, data show that underlying conditions like diabetes and heart disease greatly increases a person’s risk for life-threatening consequences from the infection.
+The high rate of chronic illness in the U.S. (6 in 10 adults have a chronic disease) has contributed to the high number of COVID-19 deaths, but it is important to remember that people with pre-existing conditions would likely have lived years longer if they had not been infected with COVID-19.
+For that reason, even with an underlying condition, the cause of these deaths is COVID-19.